Faculty Research Grants

 These grants may be applied toward domestic and international research.

 Do applicants have to be in a clearly demarcated social science department?

 We require that the PI be a social scientist.

 What is the scope of research topics that are acceptable?

 Proposals must engage contemporary social science inequality literature.
-For a list of previously funded project, please see our listed of funded projects below.
+For a list of previously funded projects, please see our list of funded projects below.

 Can the proposals be for lower amounts to fund a specific research trip or targeted data collection?